 - Get Offer button

-If you’ve included a link in the body and would prefer to post a full-sized image to Google My Business, simply, click “Replace Link Preview with Image” and you’ll be able to swap your link preview for a full-sized image of your choice when posting.
+If you’ve included a link in the body and would prefer to post a full-sized image, click “Replace Link Preview with Image” and you’ll be able to swap your link preview for a full-sized image of your choice when posting.

-Our support team has prepared useful articles to guide you through the set up of this new service on Sendible step by step:
+Our support team has prepared useful articles to guide you:

 How to create Google My Business Posts that stand out

 By posting updates to your clients’ Google My Business pages, when customers find your client’s business on Google Search and Maps, the posts you create can let them know about: